vertex-it/laravel-docker-setup/README.md

 # Laravel Docker setup

-Docker setup used for Laravel development based on [bkhul/fpm-nginx](https://hub.docker.com/r/bkuhl/fpm-nginx).
+Production and development Docker setup used for Laravel.
 Uses s6 overlay and php-fpm/nginx in the same image.

+## How to run dev setup

-## Download dockerize.sh script
+### Download dockerize.sh script

 Script to easily add docker code infrastructure to your project.